ysongh/DeMyLogo/README.md

 - Open up Ganache and click "Quickstart"
 - Run `truffle migrate` to deploy the contract
 - Run `npm start` to start the dapp

+## Disclaimer
+These contracts are not audited.
+Please review this code on your own before using any of the following code for production.
+I will not be responsible or liable for all loss or damage caused from this project.